rhinobase/raftyui/README.md

 - Works out of the box.
 Rafty UI contains polished React components that work out of the box.

-- Flexible & composable: Rafty UI components are built on top of a Radix UI Primitive and Tailwind CSS for endless composability 🧰.
+- **Flexible & composable** - Rafty UI components are built on top of a Radix UI Primitive and Tailwind CSS for endless composability 🧰.

-- SSR: Rafty UI components support React SSR functionality 😍.
+- **SSR** - Rafty UI components support React SSR functionality 😍.

-- Dark Mode: All components are dark mode compatible 🌙.
+- **Dark Mode** - All components are dark mode compatible 🌙.

 ## Looking for the documentation?